Communication studies: Origins

 Communication, a natural human behavior, became a topic of study in the 20th century.
 As communication technologies developed, so did the serious study of communication.
-During this time, a renewed interest in the studies of rhetoric, such as persuasion and public address, was created, which ultimately laid the foundation for several of the forms of communication studies that we know of today.
+During this time, a renewed interest in the study of rhetoric, including persuasion and public address, emerged, ultimately laying the foundation for several forms of communication studies we know today.
 The focus of communication studies developed further in the 20th century, eventually including means of communication such as mass communication, interpersonal communication, and oral interpretation.
 When World War I ended, the interest in studying communication intensified.
-The methods of communication that had been used during the war had challenged the beliefs many people had on the limits of it that existed prior to these events.
-Innovations were invented during this period of time that no one had ever seen before, like the aircraft telephones and throat microphones.
+The methods of communication used during the war challenged many people's beliefs about the limits of war that existed before these events.
+During this period, innovations were invented that no one had ever seen before, such as aircraft, telephones, and throat microphones.
 However, new ways of communicating that had been discovered, especially the use of morse code through portable morse code machines, helped troops to communicate in a much more rapid pace than ever before.
-This then sparked ideas for even more advanced ways of communication to later be created and discovered.
+This then sparked ideas for even more advanced ways of communication to be later created and discovered.

-The social science study was fully recognized as a legitimate discipline after World War II.
-Prior to being established as its own discipline, communication studies, was formed from three other major studies no: psychology, sociology, and political science.
+The social sciences were fully recognized as legitimate disciplines after World War II.
+Before being established as its own discipline, communication studies, was formed from three other major studies no: psychology, sociology, and political science.
 Communication studies focus on communication as central to the human experience, which involves understanding how people behave in creating, exchanging, and interpreting messages.
 Today, this accepted discipline now also encompasses more modern forms of communication studies as well, such as gender and communication, intercultural communication, political communication, health communication, and organizational communication.